 A few notes before we start:

-Most of the microphones you see in the studios are usually condenser mics.
+Most of the microphones you see in the music studios are usually condenser mics.
 And the ones you see on stages and during music festivals are dynamic microphones.
-This is the general rule of thumb, which is not quite the case at all times.
+This is the general rule of thumb, which is not quite the case.

 Most dynamic microphones don’t need a power supply as they don’t have the impedance converter that has to be charged.
 99.9% of condenser microphones do.